- Published on

 Automating Workflows with CI/CD

-Monorepos often involve complex interdependencies, and selective builds are a game-changer when using CI/CD pipelines.
+Monorepos often involve complex interdependencies, and selective builds are essential when using CI/CD pipelines.
 Instead of building and testing the entire codebase for every change, selective builds focus only on the components that were modified.
 This approach saves time and computing resources, which becomes increasingly important as the monorepo grows [5].

 "By removing the potential for human error, we can build more reliable and efficient systems, reducing costs and increasing confidence in the process.
 Ultimately, adopting a CI/CD approach accelerates development and helps teams better achieve their goals."